 New York is the city that never sleeps — we all know that.
 But while some of those New Yorkers weren’t sleeping, they must have been writing about the Big Apple.
 The number of stories set in New York makes the city instantly recognizable to many readers, even if they’ve never set foot anywhere near Times Square.
-Catching a Sydney to New York flight will require some good reading material, so here’s a list of 10 well-known books that take place in New York and will get you in the mood to scope out the city.
+Here’s a list of 10 well-known books that take place in New York and will get you in the mood to scope out the city.

 Breakfast at Tiffany’s